October was a whirlwind of emotions and impressions.

 But, instead of doing that, I went to see the Pyramids of Giza.
 Why, I was in Cairo, after all.
 However, all I am going to stay is that I would have rather stayed sun-bathing by the pool in the hotel.
 I found the pyramids heart-breakingly disappointing.
 I do realize that is a bold statement, but remember this is my blog, and I am just sharing my opinion – you are free to disagree with me, of course.
 I might have just had too many high expectations for them, but I felt a bit bitter after the day was over.
 I had imagined the Sphynx to look humongous and it was rather just a tiny kitten and oh, the whole site was surrounded by buildings and a Pizza Hut when I had rather thought it would be somewhere in the middle of the vast desert.

 I would have regretted it if I hand’t gone anyway, so I might just conclude that I made the right decision by going.

 I landed in Amsterdam to be met by my boyfriend.
 After almost three months of not seeing each other, it felt home being by his side again.
 It is somehow funny how, no matter how much time we are apart, once we are back together it feels like we were never separated.

-It was here and then when it all started to sink in over the following days - the amount of impressions, the crazy journeys, the lost adventures and endless flavors suddenly belonged to only I. All at once, it was only up to me to digest it all and tell my mind that it did indeed happen and I find myself unable to articulate it - to tie up in words the instances I felt with all my being, the hurricanes of emotions that flushed my body every second, and ultimately, the things I have yet to understand about Africa and about my journey that yet to wed with my own self.
+It was here and then when it all started to sink in over the following days – the number of impressions, the crazy journeys, the lost adventures, and endless flavors suddenly belonged to only I. All at once, it was only up to me to digest it all and tell my mind that it did indeed happen and I find myself unable to articulate it – to tie up into words the instances I felt with all my being and the hurricanes of emotions that flushed my body every second.

 Countries visited: Rwanda, Tanzania, Malawi, Zambia, Tanzania (again), Egypt, Netherlands, Germany